natalie-poulson/final_project/README.md

     * Displays all of the user's trips, both completed and upcoming
   * Start a New Trip:
     * User can create a trip by entereing a trail name, permit info (optional), dates, whether the trip has been completed, and the specific location by placing a marker on a map
-  * Search:
+  * Explore:
-    * Users can search the trip database to see where other user's have gone to get ideas for their next adventure
+    * Users can explore the trip database to see where other user's have gone to get ideas for their next adventure
-    * Search resutlts return a link to matching trips and the profile page of the user who took the trip
+    * Trips are displayed as markers on a map and when clicked, display the trial name (linkes to trip detail page), name of the user who took the trip (linkes to profile page of user), and  the dates of the trip.
   * Logout:
     * User can logout and will be redirected to the landing page